cs3org/OCM-API/IETF-RFC.md

 </sourcecode>

-Sign this base using for example Ed25519 ([RFC8032]) to produce the signature, then add headers (line breaks for display purposes only):
+Sign this base using for example Ed25519 ([RFC8032]) to produce the signature, using the `ocm` label, and then add headers (line breaks for display purposes only):

 <sourcecode type="http">
-Signature-Input: sig1=("@method" "@target-uri" "content-digest");
+Signature-Input: ocm=("@method" "@target-uri" "content-digest");
   created=[timestamp];
   keyid="sender.example.org#key1";
   alg="ed25519"
-Signature: sig1=:[signature-value]=:
+Signature: ocm=:[signature-value]=:
 </sourcecode>

+A request signed in the context of OCM MUST include one and only one, signature with the label `ocm` in its Signature and Signature-Input headers.

-NOTE: A symmetric signing algorithm MUST NOT be used to sign the request, as the Receiving Server would not be able to verify the signature without having access to the shared secret in advance.
+A symmetric signing algorithm MUST NOT be used to sign the request, as the Receiving Server would not be able to verify the signature without having access to the shared secret in advance.

 ## Verifying a Signature (Receiver)

+Verifiers MUST locate the ocm-labeled entry and verify only that one, if multiple `ocm` signatures are present, the entire message MUST be rejected.
+Verifiers MUST reject requests for which no ocm-labeled entry is present.
+Other labels MAY coexist (e.g. proxy-attached signatures) but verifiers MUST NOT process them as part of OCM signature processing.

 To verify an incoming signed request: